llmware-ai/llmware/README.md

 ## 📣  Release notes and Change Log

+**Friday, March 22 - v0.2.6 Update - WIP**
+- New SLIM models:  summary, extract, xsum, boolean, tags-3b, and combo sentiment-ner.
+- New logit and sampling analytics.
+- New SLIM examples showing how to use the new models.

-**Thursday, March 14 - v0.2.5 Update - WIP**
+**Thursday, March 14 - v0.2.5 Update**
--Improved support for GGUF on CUDA (Windows and Linux), with new prebuilt binaries and exception handling.
+- Improved support for GGUF on CUDA (Windows and Linux), with new prebuilt binaries and exception handling.
--Enhanced model configuration options (sampling, temperature, top logit capture).
+- Enhanced model configuration options (sampling, temperature, top logit capture).
--Added full back-level support for Ubuntu 20+ with parsers and GGUF engine.
+- Added full back-level support for Ubuntu 20+ with parsers and GGUF engine.
--Support for new Anthropic Claude 3 models.
+- Support for new Anthropic Claude 3 models.
--New retrieval methods: document_lookup and aggregate_text.
+- New retrieval methods: document_lookup and aggregate_text.
--New model:  bling-stablelm-3b-tool - fast, accurate 3b quantized question-answering model - one of our new favorites.
+- New model:  bling-stablelm-3b-tool - fast, accurate 3b quantized question-answering model - one of our new favorites.

 **Wednesday, February 28 - v0.2.4 Update**
 - Major upgrade of GGUF Generative Model class - support for Stable-LM-3B, CUDA build options, and better control over sampling strategies.
 - Note: new GGUF llama.cpp built libs packaged with build starting in v0.2.4.
 - Improved GPU support for HF Embedding Models.